chrisfcarroll/OCPKatas/README.md

 Apparent implication: it should be possible to add functionality to a code base not by modifying the current code, but only by extending it.

+This repo contains various katas with starter-projects for those katas.

 Kata Rules
 ==========